toptensoftware/flashy/flashy/README.md

 (ie: your program) should listen for and invoke a reboot.
 Typically used to get back to the flashy bootloader to upload a new image.
-* `flashy exec "reboot"` - executes the shell reboot command that tells the flashy image to reboot the device. (see shell commands below).
-Typically used to reboot after replacing installed kernel images or update config.txt or cmdline.txt.
+* `flashy exec "reboot"` - executes the shell reboot command that tells the flashy image to reboot the device (see shell commands below).
+Typically used to reboot after replacing installed kernel images or updates to config.txt or cmdline.txt.

-ie: the first version is used to reboot when your image is running, the second when the flashy bootloader is running
+ie: the first version is used to reboot when your image is running, the second when the Flashy bootloader is running.